On Realistic Target Coverage by Autonomous Drones: Implementing Argus

+\textbf{Experimental setup:} The testbed covers an area of 30~$m^2$ where we place one to five synthetic targets positioned in configurations that require a maximum of two drones (Figure~\ref{fig:testbed}); for scenarios with one to three targets, we only need one drone for coverage, and for scenarios with four or five targets, we need two drones.
+Our target apparatus is a white box mounted on top of a podium with a printed face attached to one of its vertical sides to represent the significant perspective.
+A letter ``T'' on the top side of the box helps simplify location and pose estimation.

+Noting that drone control and sensory information analysis are processing-intensive operations, we aim to achieve real-time processing with minimal latency.
+To this end, we handle the autonomous control of drones on the \textit{Central Module} and distribute the processing of video feeds from each drone under the \textit{Client Module} running on the drone's EPU to detect faces on the sides of targets.
+We set $R_{max} = 2\:m$ and $\theta = 75^\circ$, which is slightly smaller than the camera's actual AOV, to avoid cases where covered targets barely fit in the captured frame.

-\textbf{Real-time reaction to target mobility:} Argus is required to repeatedly invoke the OLSC solver to respond to target mobility.
+\textbf{Real-time adaptation to target mobility:} Argus needs to repeatedly invoke the \textit{\ProblemNameAcro} \textit{Solver} to respond to updates in the locations of either targets or obstacles.
 As shown in Section~\ref{sec:evaluation}, the algorithm can take up to a few seconds based on the number of targets.
-Argus relies on typical tracking algorithms that allow drones to keep targets within their views \cite{kim2013unmanned}.
-We refine these algorithms to minimize power consumption.
-Table~\ref{table:energy} summarizes the power consumption of different drone motions.
-We allow drones to hover or move horizontally for short distances to keep targets within their views.
-To avoid large angular rotations and large displacements, drones cooperate to keep targets in view while a new {\ProblemNameAcro} configuration is being calculated \cite{chen2008adaptive}.
-Local decisions are computed on the EPU to minimize the power consumed by the proposed drone motion.
-This autonomous behavior also serves as a fallback strategy if the communication link between the central node and the drone is broken.
+Until a drone is assigned a new configuration, decisions have to be made locally by each drone to respond to target mobility in real-time.
+Argus allows drones to hover in place or move horizontally for short distances to maintain target coverage using standard tracking algorithms \cite{kim2013unmanned}.
+Local decisions, based on the energy footprint of each maneuver, are computed on the EPU to minimize the cost of the proposed strategy.
+Table~\ref{table:energy} summarizes the power consumption of typical drone maneuvers.
+To avoid large rotations or displacements, drones cooperate to keep targets in view \cite{hausman2015cooperative}.
+This autonomous behavior also serves as a fallback strategy if the communication link between the \textit{Central Module} and the drone is broken.